danmontesi/tud18-ds4se/README.md

 * Sebastian Ober (Technische Universität München) <sebastian.ober@tum.de>

 ## Introduction
-Project is part of Data Science for Software Engineering course during Athens Student Exchange Programme, March '18 edition.
-Course is led by Alberto Bacchelli, Professor of Empirical Software Engineering at the University of Zurich (UZH), Switzerland.
-Main objective of the project was to perform a study of influence of ownership on number of defects in program code.
-It was inspired by work "Don’t Touch My Code!
+The project is part of the Data Science for Software Engineering course during Athens Student Exchange Programme, March '18 edition.
+The course is led by Alberto Bacchelli, Professor of Empirical Software Engineering at the University of Zurich (UZH), Switzerland.
+The main objective of the project was to perform a study of the influence of ownership on the number of defects in program code.
+It was inspired by the work "Don’t Touch My Code!
 Examining the Effects of Ownership on Software Quality" by Bird et al. (2011).
-Project's scope is divided into four assignments:
+The project's scope is divided into four assignments:
-1. Calculate minor, major, total and ownership parameters (as described in "Don't Touch My Code!") for components in selected GitHub repository.
+1. Calculate minor, major, total and ownership features (as described in "Don't Touch My Code!") for components in selected GitHub repository.
-2. Calculate churn and size paramerters (as described in "Don't Touch My Code!") for components in selected GitHub repository.
+2. Calculate churn and size features (as described in "Don't Touch My Code!") for components in selected Git repository.
 Find number of defects in every file discovered in post-release period.
-3. Perform linear regression analysis and cross-validation for obtained parameters to check if they are significantly influential on number of defects in code.
+3. Perform linear regression analysis and cross-validation for obtained feautures to check if they are significantly influential on number of defects in code.
 4. TBC

 The final goal was to prepare a presentation of results of analysis, compare it with "Don't Touch My Code!" and form conclusions.

 ## Description of work and operational decisions